Hearing: Hearing tests

 Hearing can be measured by behavioral tests using an audiometer.
 Electrophysiological tests of hearing can provide accurate measurements of hearing thresholds even in unconscious subjects.
 Such tests include auditory brainstem evoked potentials (ABR), otoacoustic emissions (OAE) and electrocochleography (ECochG).
 Technical advances in these tests have allowed hearing screening for infants to become widespread.

 Hearing can be measured by mobile applications which includes audiological hearing test function or hearing aid application.
 These applications allow the user to measure hearing thresholds at different frequencies (audiogram).
 Despite possible errors in measurements, hearing loss can be detected.

 Hearing loss

 There are several different types of hearing loss: conductive hearing loss, sensorineural hearing loss and mixed types.
+Recently, the term of Aural Diversity has come into greater use, to communicate hearing loss and differences in a less negatively-associated term.

 There are defined degrees of hearing loss: